eevee/fox-flux/README.md

-# Fox flux
+# fox flux

-This is a puzzle-platformer.
-Details forthcoming.
+This is a slightly NSFW puzzle-platformer where you turn into things.

 It requires [LÖVE](https://love2d.org/) 0.10.2 and nothing else.

+Thank you [glip](http://glitchedpuppet.com/) for providing the [soundtrack](https://floraverse.bandcamp.com/album/fox-flux-demo-ost), title screen art, and [universe](http://floraverse.com/)!

 ## Running

 Just install LÖVE and run this repository with it.

+Or see the [itch.io page](https://eevee.itch.io/fox-flux) for downloads and a friendlier description.

 ## Built with